 Applied research on the other hand, takes the fundamental research findings and applies them to real world application for commercial exploitation.
 Many companies are constantly on the lookout for new concepts and methods to put them in front of their competition.
 This could take the form of implementing a radically new scientific method, or even improving their internal processes in order to reduce waste and boost profits.

 The latter (also applied research) is currently where many companies are focused (mainly due to the current financial situation), but for the companies who can afford it, there is still some room for the first point.

 How do they do it?

-Perhaps the most precarious aspect of applied research is that the company turns into a playground, whereby developers lose focus of the big picture and only focus on the interesting aspects of the development.
-From my experience, getting clear and realistic customer requirements and then coming up with a careful plan, led by experienced developers is the only way of reaching a successful conclusion.
+From our experience, getting clear and realistic customer requirements and then coming up with a careful plan, led by experienced developers is the only way of reaching a successful conclusion.

 R, D, or both ?